-Asiya was born in Izhevsk, Russia, to a musical family.
-She began to learn piano when she was 4 years old from her mother, her first piano teacher.
-She was taught to read music in orchestral clefs by her father, an exemplary composer, at the age of 6, and started composing her own music.
-At 9, she made her orchestral debut, playing Mozart's Concerto No. 8 with her own cadenza, and performed her first philharmonic recital.
+Born in Izhevsk, Russia, to a musical family, Asiya began learning the piano at 4 years old from her mother Soreya, her first piano teacher.
+At the age of 6, she was taught to read music in orchestral clefs by her father Sergey, an exemplary composer, and started composing her own music.
+At 9, she made her orchestral debut, playing Mozart Concerto No. 8 with her own cadenza, and gave her first full philharmonic recital.

-Her love for new music has come effortlessly as a result of her early bond with composition.
-She was invited to premiere 3 piano concertos by Vladislav Kazenin and Shamil Timerbulatov, with the Svetlanov Symphony Orchestra, the Saint Petersburg Capella Symphony Orchestra, the Ural Philharmonic Orchestra and the Tatarstan National Symphony Orchestra.
+As a result of her early bond with composition, she appreciates new music.
+In Russia, she premiered three piano concertos by Vladislav Kazenin and Shamil Timerbulatov, performing with the Svetlanov Symphony Orchestra, the Saint Petersburg Capella Symphony Orchestra, the Ural Philharmonic Orchestra, and the Tatarstan National Symphony Orchestra.
 In the U.S., she has premiered various works by Michael Daugherty, Thomas Sleeper, Orlando Garcia, among others.

 In 2012, Asiya moved to the United States at the invitation of renowned pianist and maestro Santiago Rodriguez, to earn a Doctoral degree under his guidance at the University of Miami.
-Later that year, she was awarded the Gold Medal at the Nina Wideman International Piano Competition—an accolade which proved invaluable in the establishment of her concertizing career in the U.S. In 2017, she added a University of Miami Artist Diploma degree to her portfolio, having earned it in the studios of Kevin Kenner and Tian Ying.
+Later that year, she was awarded the Gold Medal at the Nena Wideman International Piano Competition—an achievement that proved invaluable in establishing her concertizing career in the U.S. In 2017, she added a University of Miami Artist Diploma degree to her portfolio, having earned it in the studios of Kevin Kenner and Tian Ying.

-She has since continued to garner national attention with performances at the Stern Auditorium at Carnegie Hall, the Bargemusic Series, the Phillips Collection, the Dame Myra Hess Memorial Series, the International Miami Piano Festival, and countless others.
-Ms. Korepanova has been featured on CNN, NPR stations, WFMT, and WETA.
+Asiya has since continued to garner national attention with performances at the Stern Auditorium at Carnegie Hall, the Phillips Collection, and many other notable recital series, symphony orchestras, and festivals throughout the country.
+She has been featured on CNN, NPR stations, WFMT, and WETA.